Criminalization of LGBT people increases in the State of Mexico

 Share

-Fuera del Clóset, a local human rights organization, denounces this in the document “Analysis of the Protection of LGBTTTI+ People in the Municipal Ordinances of the State of Mexico 2022. ”
+Fuera del Clóset, a local human rights organization, denounces this in the document “Analysis of the protection of LGBTTTI+ people in the Municipal Ordinances of the State of Mexico 2022” .

 Photo: Out of the Closet

-Only three municipalities with minimum standards of non-discrimination
+Only three municipalities with minimum non-discrimination standards

 Young gays and lesbians: the most affected populations